musikele/musikele.github.io/_posts/2018-10-25-docker-cheatsheet.md

 - `ubuntu` is the name of the image to start
 - `/bin/bash` is the command to launch once the image is started

-In practice: use `-i -t` to read and write from docker.
+In practice: use `-i -t` to read and write from the docker image in the console.

 Optional commands:
 - `--name XXX` assigns the name XXX to the container